divyabaura/PPOBDA-policies/README.md

-# PP-OBDA Specifications and OMOP CDM to FHIR Mapping with policies
+# PPOBDA Specifications and OMOP CDM to FHIR Mapping with policies

 ## Overview